 Ever since the children were born we’ve been regular visitors to the Magic Castle soft play in Camberley.
 It was local, convenient and the children loved it.
 I would even go so far as to say it was one of our favourite things to do in Camberley.
 But, over time it grew tired and we found that the kitchen was often closed when we’d go to play after school.
-It was a shame that somewhere we loved was starting to feel so neglected and when it closed we were sad – but not that surprised.
-We crossed our fingers that a new soft play would open in it’s place – and our prayers were granted when Pirates Landing was announced.
+It was a shame that somewhere we loved was starting to feel so neglected.
+When it closed we were sad – but not that surprised.
+We crossed our fingers that a new soft play would open in its place.
+Our prayers were granted when Pirates Landing was announced.
 They opened in August and we managed to visit for the first time on my birthday last week.
 A birthday really isn’t a birthday without a visit to soft play as far as the children are concerned!